entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 VAE has two fundamental goals:

 1. A good model of the data
    → learn a good generative model of the data
    → assign high probability to the data, i.e. large $p_\theta(x)$ (high $\log p_\theta(x)$)

 2. A good representation of the data
-   → recover the posterior over latents for each datapoint
+   → recover the posterior over latents for each datapoint  S
    → the Bayesian posterior $p_\theta(z \mid x)$

 The difficulty begins with the marginal likelihood: